May 24 – June 2, 2019

 The ten-day intensive will be broken into three tracks: Data Science, Web Development, and Creative.
 In each track, students will learn distinct skills and collaborate with the other track throughout the program.
 Students can expect a packed schedule from morning until late in the evening.
 Participants will start each day with group exercise, break up into tracks for classes and lectures throughout the day, and will take turns cooking meals for each other and taking care of other collective chores.

 In the tech track, students will choose an area of focus: data science or front-end web development.

 The data science specialization will cover different data structures, exploratory data analysis and visualization using Python, the basics of GIS (geographic information systems) and mapping, data set gathering and manipulation, interacting with APIs, and using machine learning.

 In the creative track, students will learn the basics of typography, art direction, branding, UX, and UI.
 Students will learn to execute concepts based on visual research, typographic training, formal exercises, and layout.
 Special emphasis will be placed on design digital media, and working with developers.

-Learn more and register at www.deepmay.io/
+Learn more at www.deepmay.io/

 Michael Appuhn is a product manager with a background in graphic design, user experience, data science, and both front and back-end development.
 As a consultant, he often serves as the center point between engineering, business, and creative teams.
 His clients have included Co-Star Astrology, Sotheby’s, Tommy Hilfiger, Cole Haan, Paper Magazine, MTV, NBC, Alex and Ani, and Discount Universe, among others.
 He had a bachelors in graphic design from the School of Visual Arts.